nystudio107/craft-seomatic/docs/docs/configuring/multi-environment.md

     // If devMode is on, caches last 30 seconds.
     'metaCacheDuration' => null,

-    // Determines whether the meta container endpoint should be enabled for anonymous frontend access 'enableMetaContainerEndpoint' => false,
+    // Determines whether the meta container endpoint should be enabled for anonymous front end access 'enableMetaContainerEndpoint' => false,

-    // Determines whether the JSON-LD endpoint should be enabled for anonymous frontend access 'enableJsonLdEndpoint' => false,
+    // Determines whether the JSON-LD endpoint should be enabled for anonymous front end access 'enableJsonLdEndpoint' => false,

     // SeoElementInterface[] The default SeoElement type classes